 Articles in Business Publications

-The problem of counterfeit goods is global and the cost is high.
-Most companies fight back by trying to catch the street vendors.
-FTI Consulting Senior Managing Director Bob Youill has a better idea: focus on the companies that package the counterfeit goods and get more bang for your buck.
-We helped Youill write an article for FTI Journal, “How to Counter the Counterfeiters,” following which the Wall Street Journal interviewed Youill at length for the article “High-Tech Packaging Fights Counterfeiters.”
+Most companies fight counterfeiting by trying to catch the street vendors.
+FTI Consulting Senior Managing Director Bob Youill has a better idea: focus on the companies that package the counterfeit goods.
+We helped Youill write an article for FTI Journal, following which the Wall Street Journal interviewed him for this one.

 Comments are closed.